chdav/hackthebox-writeups/machines/Windows/Monteverde/README.md

 </Objs>
 ```

-I can only assume that this belongs to the user mhope.
+We can only assume that this belongs to the user mhope.
 With luck, this user also uses the same password across services.
-I leave the shares behind for now and return to attempt remote access using `WinRM`.
+Let's leave the shares behind for now and return to attempt remote access using `WinRM`.

 With the help of `evil-winrm`, a Windows Remote Management tool for pentesting, we gain a foothold on the machine.